goya151/Puppetmaster-Vagrant/README.md

 For first start needs some time for download basebox from internet.

-Usefull commands:
+Usefull commands:<br />
-     status          outputs status of the vagrant machine suspend         suspends the machine
+     status          outputs status of the vagrant machine<br />
+     suspend         suspends the machine<br />
-     halt            stops the vagrant machine
+     halt            stops the vagrant machine<br />
-     up              starts and provisions the vagrant environment ssh             connects to machine via SSH
+     up              starts and provisions the vagrant environment<br />
+     ssh             connects to machine via SSH<br />
-     destroy         stops and deletes all traces of the vagrant machine provision       provisions the vagrant machine
+     destroy         stops and deletes all traces of the vagrant machine<br />
+     provision       provisions the vagrant machine<br />
-     reload          restarts vagrant machine, loads new Vagrantfile configuration resume          resume a suspended vagrant machine
+     reload          restarts vagrant machine, loads new Vagrantfile configuration<br />
+     resume          resume a suspended vagrant machine<br />

 ### Debug mode:
 For debug mode you can use parameters before command 'vagrant':
 - PUPPET_DEBUG=1   - Display all regular output
 - PUPPET_DEBUG=2   - Display all messages with "--verbose" and "--debug" keys

-By default all regular outgput will be redirected to '/dev/null'
+By default all regular output will be redirected to '/dev/null'

 #### Vagrantfile